gplepage/vegas/doc/source/tutorial.rst

 hundreds of thousands or millions of function evaluations, or more.

-The cost of evaluating the integrand can be reduced significantly by vectorizing it, if that is possible.
+The cost of evaluating the integrand can be reduced significantly by vectorizing it, if possible.
 For example, replacing ::

     import vegas